HybridOS2/HBDInetd/README.md

 - `Linux`: This port uses `wpa_supplicant` and a real implementation of DHCP client to scan, connect, and configure a wireless device.
 We use this port in a real production.
 - `Fake`: This port simulating a virtual wireless device (`wlan0`).
-We use this port when we developing the app which provides the UIs for WiFi settings.
+We use this port when we develop an HVML app which provides the UIs for WiFi settings.

 When you configure this porject by using CMake, please use one of the following commands according to your need: